Lizstar64/Lizstar64.github.io/_posts/2025-01-26-LizstartrekDS97-1.md

 Okay, I'm tired of pussy footing around it.
 I hate the concept of this episode at its core.
 The other three members of the squad go "why can't you fix US too and make US normal?" and AAGHHHH.
 Once again, I don't think it's bad to use sci-fi ideas to represent real world things, but if you're going to do that, do that WELL.
 THIS screams like, Autism Speaks bullshit.
 FIX THEM?
 CURE THEM?
 GOD it DISGUSTS me.

 Neli says this is just "Flowers for Algernon" but Star Trek.
-I'll agree with her I guess, I haven't seen it.
+I'll agree with her I guess, I haven't read it.

 Anyways, things start going too fast, and she starts to regressing back into herself.
 Turns out she's just shutting down though cause she doesn't actually love Bashir back.
 But she wants to be there for him and love him cause of all he did for her.
 Oh.
 It's a power dynamic thing.
 This is why you DON'T DATE YOUR PATIENTS, BASHIR.
 I mean, they don't talk about how fucked up this is as they NEED to, but at least they bring it up.
 Kinda.